 - Who is your target audience, and what do they want to get out of your app?
 Carrying out market research before you start and creating a minimum viable product (MVP) will help you clarify this.

 - Who are your competitors?
-A fitness app market is a competitive place, and you will need to ensure that your app offers something that your rivals don’t.
+The fitness app market is a competitive place, and you will need to ensure that your app offers something that your rivals don’t.

 But that’s could be the aim for future updates.
 Initially, you need to launch MVP and concentrate on a very small audience to polish out the value.
 Only after there is a chance to scale quickly and with minimum required efforts.
 But sure, if you have Dwayne Johnson as a cofounder you need just money for robust development.